Hi Dev,

 📌 FAQ - Model-Level Permissions in Django

-• Q: How do I define custom model permissions in Django?
+- Q: How do I define custom model permissions in Django?

-• Q: Where can I assign these permissions?
+A: Use theMetaclass in your model and add apermissionslist of tuples:(codename, description). - Q: Where can I assign these permissions?

-A: You can assign them to users or groups in Django Admin under the Users/Groups section.
+A: You can assign them to users or groups in Django Admin under the Users/Groups section. - Q: How do I check if a user has a permission?

-A: It allows you to control access to class-based views by implementing a custom test via test_func().
+A: It allows you to control access to class-based views by implementing a custom test viatest_func(). - Q: Can I use decorators instead of mixins for permissions?

-A: Yes, function-based views can use decorators like @permission_required.
+A: Yes, function-based views can use decorators like@permission_required.